 How should I store methotrexate?

 This medicine does not require special storage conditions.
-For safety, all medicines should be kept out of the reach and sight of children.
+For safety, all medicines should be kept out of the reach and sight of children in a childproof container.

 How do I give methotrexate tablets to my pet?